 Ancient gold work was often heavily embossed with details in intricate gold filigree and fine granules.
 And although Castellani did not achieve an exact replication of the Etruscan technique he achieved a pretty close match using solder.

-You can identify ancient 'archeological style' jewelry often by the antique gold work.
+I hope you enjoyed reading this page.
 More information about ancient archaeological style jewelry and gold work will be added shortly.

 Return to the top of Antique Gold Work